 Motion is another aspect the set struggles with, especially with content from connected devices.
 Streaming Tottenham Hotspur: All or Nothing from a Fire TV Cube and motion artifacts are visible.
 Stream it from the A7500F’s Prime Video app and it’s better but still with issues.
 I’d leave the motion setting to off, but if you do use it, the Smooth setting seems the best compromise.

-Dolby Vision helps the TV’s tone mapping, producing a more nuanced picture, but motion issues plague the set again.
+But for all the good DV’s tone mapping offers, motion issues plague the set again.
 There’s a scene from Skyfall with a bartender making a martini, and as she shakes the mixer it smears and pixelates across the screen.

 Just to compound matters further, the audio disappoints.
 Dialogue sounds good but the audio has a squashed aspect to the audio that makes for a muddled sound.
 Switch to Football mode and it serves to make the ‘fake’ crowd noises more pronounced and draws out the commentary.
 Theatre mode is the most expansive, but no matter which mode you go for, the same issues crop up.